radixmo/freeshop/readme.txt

 - Child Theme ready.
 - Translation ready.

-## Starter Theme + HTML Framework = WordPress Theme Framework

-Underscores (the _s theme) is a good starting point to develop a WordPress theme.
-But, it is "just" a raw starter theme.
-That means it outputs all the WordPress stuff correctly but without any layout or design.

-Bootstrap provides a well documented layout framework which helps to make it easy to develop a solid, clean and responsive foundation.

-FreeShop combines the best both packages.

 ## Confused by All the CSS and Sass Files?

 Some basics about the Sass and CSS files that come with FreeShop:
 - The theme itself uses the `/style.css`file just to identify the theme inside of WordPress.
 The file is not loaded by the theme and does not include any styles.
 - The `/css/theme.css` and its minified little brother `/css/theme.min.css` file(s) provides all styles.
 It is composed of five different SCSS sets and one variable file at `/sass/theme.scss`:

-  - 1 "theme/_theme_variables.scss";  // <--------- Add your own variables and overwrite Bootstrap or FreeShop variables here
+  - 1 "theme/_theme_variables.scss";  // <--------- Add your own variables and overwrite existing variables here

   - 2 "../src/bootstrap-sass/assets/stylesheets/bootstrap";  // <--------- All the Bootstrap stuff - Don´t edit this!
-  - 3 "freeshop/freeshop"; // <--------- Some basic WordPress stylings and styles needed to combine Boostrap and Underscores
+  - 3 "freeshop/freeshop"; // <--------- Some basic WordPress styles needed to combine Boostrap and Underscores
   - 4 "../src/sass/fontawesome/scss/font-awesome"; // <--------- Font Awesome Icon styles

   // Any additional imported files //